Sexuality after spinal cord injury: Sexuality and identity

 Sexuality is an important part of each person's identity, although some people might have no interest in sex.
 Sexuality has biological, psychological, emotional, spiritual, social, and cultural aspects.
 It involves not only sexual behaviors but relationships, self-image, sex drive, reproduction, sexual orientation, and gender expression.
-Each person's sexuality is influenced by lifelong socialization, in which factors such as religious and cultural background play a part, and is expressed in self-esteem and the beliefs one holds about oneself (identifying as a woman, or as an attractive person).
+Each person's sexuality is influenced by lifelong socialization, in which factors such as religious and cultural background play a part, and is expressed in self-esteem and the beliefs one holds about oneself (identifying as a certain gender, or as an attractive person).

 SCI is extremely disruptive to sexuality, and it most frequently happens to young people, who are at a peak in their sexual and reproductive lives.
 Yet the importance of sexuality as a part of life is not diminished by a disabling injury.
 Although for years people with SCI were believed to be asexual, research has shown sexuality to be a high priority for people with SCI and an important aspect of quality of life.
 In fact, of all abilities they would like to have return, most paraplegics rated sexual function as their top priority, and most tetraplegics rated it second, after hand and arm function.
 Sexual function has a profound impact on self-esteem and adjustment to life post-injury.
 People who are able to adapt to their changed bodies and to have satisfying sex lives have better overall quality of life.